New combo therapy aims to tame advanced melanoma

 Summary

-This early-phase study tested whether adding a TNF-blocking drug (infliximab or certolizumab) to standard immunotherapy (nivolumab and ipilimumab) is safe for people with advanced melanoma.
-33 adults with metastatic or unresectable melanoma participated.
-The main goal was to find the best dose and check for side effects.
-This is not a cure, but aims to better control the disease.
+This early-phase study tested whether adding a TNF-blocking drug (infliximab or certolizumab) to standard immunotherapy (nivolumab and ipilimumab) is safe for people with advanced melanoma that has spread.
+The main goal was to find the best dose and check for serious side effects.
+33 adults with stage IIIc or IV melanoma took part, and the approach aims to better control the disease rather than cure it.

 Get updates